 Getting Around Ibiza

-Ibiza only has one airport so once there, it's best to navigate the island via road or sea.
-However, many of the luxury villas do have helipads if you want to arrive in style.
+Ibiza only has one airport, so once there it’s best to navigate the island via road or sea.
+However, many of the luxury villas have helipads if you want to arrive in style.

 To really explore the island, it’s best to hire a car, especially if you are renting a villa.
 If you’re staying in one of the main hotels, buses and taxis can be used to get around.